New Universal Kids Resort Theme Park in Frisco, Texas Opening in 2026

 “Frisco is one of the fastest growing cities in the U.S. and has been recognized as a great place to plant professional roots and raise a family,” said Frisco Mayor Jeff Cheney.
 “This new Universal concept will continue to enhance our tax base, expand employment opportunities and bring even more fun to Frisco benefiting our residents, businesses, and visitors.”
 According to Universal Parks & Resorts, more details about the Frisco Family Park Project will be revealed over time.

-March 8, 2023 Update: The City of Frisco’s Planning and Zoning Commission recommended a special use permit for Universal’s Frisco Family Park Project, which was then approved by City Council in a 4-2 vote last night.
+Earlier this year, the City of Frisco’s Planning and Zoning Commission recommended a special use permit for Universal’s Frisco Family Park Project, which was then approved by City Council in a 4-2 vote last night.
 Also approved was $12.7 million in economic incentives for the project, subject to a range of different triggers.
 One of the requirements of the economic incentives is for the park to be open by June 2026.

-This paves the way for construction to begin, despite pushback from angry residents, most of whom voiced concerns about traffic, crime, decreased property values, and aesthetics.
+This paved the way for construction to begin, despite pushback from angry residents, most of whom voiced concerns about traffic, crime, decreased property values, and aesthetics.
 Many appeared in person to plead with the Frisco City Council to delay the vote so their concerns about traffic, crime, and quality of life issues could be properly studied and addressed.

 Residents also voiced opinions online by filling out a project input form.
 The results there were overwhelmingly opposed to Universal’s planned park: 75 people were against the project, 3 were in favor, 6 requested additional information, and 1 asked council to consider a park aimed at a different demo, because one aimed only at young children would be unlikely to survive in the long run.